anuvyklack/hydra.nvim/README.md

 ### Community wiki

-You can find more hydras the project's [community wiki](https://github.com/anuvyklack/hydra.nvim/wiki/Community-hydras).
+You can find more hydras in the project's [community wiki](https://github.com/anuvyklack/hydra.nvim/wiki/Community-hydras).
 Feel free to add your own or edit the existing ones.

 ## Instalation